 Working with images is essential for an online business.
 Images are a powerful way to show people what you’re talking about — text isn’t enough.
 You need to know how to create, edit and publish images.

-Two coaching clients recently asked me — both on the same day — how to insert an image on a WordPress page
+Two coaching clients recently asked me — both on the same day — how to insert an image on a WordPress page and in a Word document

 They had 3 specific needs: